hotel occupancy rates

 The occupancy rate in hotels refers to the percentage of the number of rooms occupied by guests on a given night compared with the total number of available rooms.

-How to Calculate Occupancy Percentage in Hotels?
+How to Calculate Occupancy Percentages in Hotels?

 Why Is Occupancy Rate Important?